carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 {% include {{ site.snippets }}/parallel/array-example.snip %}

-we can also compare how these jobs look by checking
+we can also compare how these jobs look by checking.

+Note: We havn't introduced `sacct` yet.

 ```
 {{ site.remote.prompt }} sacct -X